UBC-MDS/stock_analyzer/README.md

 - `exponentialSmoothing`

 This function performs exponential smoothing on historical stock price time series data.
-Users can specify the `alpha` parameter for smoothing.
+Users can specify the `alpha` parameter (which defines the weighting, ranging between 0 and 1) for smoothing.

 - `visMovingAverage`

 This function creates a line chart showing the raw historical data and fitted data using the moving average method.
+Users are able to specify the dataframe used, the column of choice (such as 'Close', 'Adj Close') for moving average calculation, and the length of moving average window (unit: days).

 - `visExpSmoothing`

 This function creates a line chart showing the raw historical data and fitted data using the exponential smoothing method.
+Users are able to specify the dataframe used, the column of choice (such as 'Close', 'Adj Close') for exponential smoothing calculation, and the `alpha` parameter (which defines the weighting, ranging between 0 and 1) for smoothing.

 ## Python Ecosystem